 Traditional and large investment banks are built to process a large volume of transactions based on the personnel structure and the overhead.
 There is an imperative to engage and execute as many transactions as possible thereby placing a premium on quantity.
 Moreover, the closure rate goal is about 65% based on the relative deal activity and cost structures of such firms.
 As a result, while clients may feel comforted by a large investment bank enjoying a high transaction volume, the issues of attention and quality remain.

-In contrast, Growth Partners constitution and approach is predicated on quality.
+In contrast, Growth Partners constitution and approach are predicated on quality.
 We are neither built to handle a large volume of transactions, nor is this our interest.
 Rather, we are dedicated to providing the highest level of transaction quality.
 This is a hallmark of our brand, and we think this serves our clients best.
 As a result, we are selective with our client engagements since we handle a discrete number of transactions per year.
 Moreover, our success rate, or closure goal is 100% based on the intensity of our focus with our clients.
 Simply, we favor quality over quantity.

 Employee vs. Entrepreneurs